Navigate This Page

 While we have many systems in place to help prevent fraudulent participants from confirming a session with your team, in rare instances a bad actor makes it to a confirmed session.
 If this happens, we recommend ending the session early and reporting the participant's behavior to your project coordinator in the rare instance that a fraudulent participant actually makes it through to a session with you.

-To do so, click the ellipsis button beside the attendance status and select, “Report”.
+To do so, click the kebab button beside the attendance status and select, “Report”.

 From there, you will be prompted to enter a detailed description of the incident, allowing our Support team to launch a thorough investigation.
 Without a report supporting your claim, our team will be unable to investigate and will mark the participant as “Completed”.